Viktor Kjäll: Curling career

-After a successful career on the ice, Kjäll began coaching.
+After a career on the ice, Kjäll began coaching.
 He coached the Kyle Smith Scottish team from 2015 to 2018.
-Between 2018 and 2022 Kjäll, was the team coach for Team Jennifer Jones, and coached them when they represented Canada at the 2022 Winter Olympics in Beijing.
+Between 2018 and 2022, Kjäll was the team coach for Team Jennifer Jones, and coached them when they represented Canada at the 2022 Winter Olympics in Beijing.

 In 2011, he was inducted into the Swedish Curling Hall of Fame.

 Personal life

 After his curling career in Sweden, he moved to Whitby, Ontario.
-He is married and has one daughter and works as the curling manager at The Granite Club in Toronto.
-In September 2022 it was announced that Kjäll was appointed the new national coach for the Swiss Curling Association.
+He is married and has one daughter and works as the Curling Manager at The Granite Club in Toronto.
+In September 2022, it was announced that Kjäll was appointed the new national coach for the Swiss Curling Association.

+As of July 2023 he is a National Coach with Curling Canada.